 It’s the right thing to do to show respect for people who have become refugees.

 It’s the right thing to do for the environment.

 Decomposing material releases methane; a harmful greenhouse gas and a significant contributor to global warming.

-It makes no sense to throw away perfectly good blankets and sleeping bags.
+It makes no sense to throw away perfectly good blankets, sleeping bags and clothing.

 Economically it makes more sense.